-A quiet and stunning country road following the eastern shores of Lake Pukaki takes you to Twizel, built in 1968 as a base for workers constructing a major hydroelectric power plant.
-Nowadays it is popular for its mountains and lakes lifestyle.
+A quiet and stunning country road following the eastern shores of Lake Pukaki takes you to Twizel.
+The town was built in 1968 as a base for workers constructing a major hydroelectric power plant.
+Nowadays it is popular for its mountains and lakes.
 Take a break on your ride and savour the fresh flavours of the award-winning Mt Cook Alpine Salmon.

-You’ll follow scenic roads and ride across a canal bridge before descending towards the lake foreshore that takes you to Ohau Weir (note, see alps2ocean.com for alternate route when Ohau Weir is in flood).
+You’ll follow scenic roads and ride across a canal bridge before descending towards the lake foreshore, which takes you to Ohau Weir (note, see alps2ocean.com for alternate route when Ohau Weir is in flood).
 Lake Ohau is one of the region’s best kept secrets – it is simply stunning!

 With views across the basin to the Benmore Range, this section of the trail weaves across conservation land before descending to Quailburn Rd.
 A 2km detour from here takes you to a historic woolshed that provides a picture of early sheep shearing methods.
 If you’re up for it, take another longer detour (14km return) to Clay Cliffs – a majestic natural rock formation.
 Nestled amongst mountains and lakes, Omarama is renowned as a gliding and fishing mecca.